aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/affai.md

   version: "1.0"
   description: |
-    Atypical femoral fracture is a well-documented adverse reaction to bisphosphonates, but may also have other causes.
-This dataset contains 433 radiographs from 94 patients with complete AFF,  and 548 radiographs from 106 patients with normal femur fractures.
-There are no diagnoses of cancer, to reduce the possibility of confounding by indication.
+    Atypical femoral fracture is a well-documented adverse reaction to bisphosphonate treatment, but may also have other causes.
+This dataset contains 433 radiographs from 149 patients with complete AFF, and 549 radiographs from 224 patients with normal femur fractures.
+There are no diagnoses of cancer, to reduce the risk of confounding by indication.
   license:
   - name: "Controlled access"
     id: "https://datasets.aida.medtech4health.se/10.23698/aida/affai#controlled-access"